mn416/array-analysis-examples/README.md

 Routine triangular_loop:
   Loop i: conflicts
   Loop j: conflict free
+Routine main:
+  Loop i: conflict free
+Routine inc:
 ```

-All of the examples discussed up to now contain one or more parallelisable
+All of the examples thus far contain one or more parallelisable loops that
-loops that existing analysis in PSyclone does not parallelise.
+existing analysis in PSyclone does not parallelise.

 Finally, [beware.f90](examples/beware.f90) contains some examples that
 illustrate bugs in the existing `DepdendencyTools` analysis.
 These have been